 Like with sales and marketing, advancements in replica technology create sweeping changes to the personability and effectiveness of recruitment and onboarding.
 Recruitment and onboarding have long been a rote process.
 Thanks to advancements in digital replicas, there is no more repetition.

-Recruiters can cleanly and quickly contact multiple applicants and candidates with a personalized message.
-Rather than contacting one individual at a time, the recruiter can use Tavus’ software to convert one template message, or video, to multiple videos.
+Recruiters can automate communications with applicants by integrating Tavus into their systems.
+Rather than contacting one individual at a time, the recruiter can use Tavus’ software to set up workflows to convert one template message, or video, to multiple videos.
 Here, Tavus allows the recruiter to reach an array of tens of applicants in the time it would have taken to reach a couple.

 Manufacturing & Operations